TatooiNoyo/BadgeManager/README_EN.md

 5.  **Management list**: Click on the list item to enter the detail page for editing.
 Long press the list item and drag to adjust the order of the badges.
 6.  **Data synchronization**: Switch to the "Backup and Restore" TAB, and you can:
     *   Export/Import JSON backup files.
+    *   Use LAN synchronization:
+        *   Click on the "Nearby Share" tab
+        *   Select "I am Sender" to generate a 6-digit share code, or provide the code to the receiver
+        *   The receiver selects "I am Receiver" and enters the share code
+        *   Data will be securely transmitted over the local network without internet connection
 ### Permissions

 When running the app for the first time, the following permissions need to be granted:
 1.  **Overlay Permission**: Used to display the global floating ball.
 The app will automatically detect and redirect to the settings page to request this upon startup.
 2.  **NFC Permission**: Handled automatically by the system.

+## 🔄 Continuous Integration and Deployment

+This project uses GitHub Actions for continuous integration and deployment:

+* **Build Checks**: Automatically run build checks each time code is pushed to the repository.
+* **Automatic Releases**: When pushing commits with version tags (e.g., `v1.2.0`), automatically build the release version and create a GitHub Release.

 ## 🤝 Contribution